BlogsLead Enrichment Workflow for Outbound Teams: Step-by-Step Setup Guide

 What Most Teams Get Wrong About Enrichment Workflows

 The second mistake is conflating data coverage with data accuracy.
-A 95% coverage rate means 95% of contacts have a value in the email field.
-It says nothing about whether those emails are deliverable.
+Coverage measures how many submitted records receive a value in the requested field.
+It should be evaluated separately from accuracy, verification status, and observed delivery results.
 Always track bounce rate and reply rate by enrichment source to build a real picture of which providers are delivering usable data for your specific segments.
 For teams managing this at scale, understanding data quality dimensions (completeness, accuracy, consistency) provides a useful framework for auditing your enrichment outputs systematically.

 Key Takeaways